theupdateframework/taps/tap7.md

 Note also, however, that because implementations may vary substantially, the Wrapper may need to perform things like:
- - Calling an external binary with, e.g., the subprocess module, in order to run an updater implementation that is not in Python.
+ - Calling an external binary with, e.g., the subprocess module, in order to run an Updater implementation that is not in Python.
- - Moving metadata or target files into the directory structure the updater implementation expects
+ - Moving metadata or target files into the directory structure the Updater implementation expects
- - If, e.g., the Updater doesn't have a notion of a filesystem, the wrapper may need to read the files the tester provides and distribute data to the Updater in the manner the Updater expects.
+ - If, e.g., the Updater doesn't have a notion of a filesystem, the Wrapper may need to read the files the tester provides and distribute data to the Updater in the manner the Updater expects.
  - Translate metadata from the format the tester provides into the custom